 Why Can't I Log into My cPanel, WHM or Webmail?

-Common reasons why you can't access cPanel, WHM, or webmail
+Common reasons you can't access cPanel, WHM, or webmail

 Invalid login credentials

-For webmail, you can also change your email account password via the cPanel or by clicking the Reset Password button on the webmail login page.
+For webmail, you can also reset your email password via cPanel or the Reset Password button on the webmail login page (not available on Reseller servers).

 Blocked ports

-Your access ports, such as 2082, 2083, or 2095, may be blocked by your Internal Service Provider (ISP) as part of their security measures.
-You may contact your ISP and request to unblock these ports or try accessing your control panel or webmail using other methods, as discussed below.
+Your access ports, such as 2082, 2083, or 2095, may be blocked by your Internet Service Provider (ISP) as part of their security measures.
+You may contact your ISP and request that it unblock these ports or try accessing your control panel or webmail using other methods, as discussed below.

 Server maintenance